 Consider the following factors if access to housing, financial resources and employment were stressors in the context of harm of the previous tamaiti or rangatahi:

 - Strengths that indicate change – for example: increased stability and financial security provided by adequate accommodation and employment, better support systems and coping strategies.
 How does this compare with their previous situation?

 - Are there other external stressors that impact on oranga?
 For example: issues with access to advocacy or support for living with disability, responsibility for other whānau or family members, migrant or refugee status.
 How does this impact on the oranga of parents and te tamaiti?

 - Stress can undermine a parent's coping skills, which may trigger behaviour that may pose a risk of harm to te tamaiti, so explore the parent's coping strategies.

 - Strengths and protective factors – for example: how the parent's use of te reo Māori in the home and support for te tamaiti to attend kōhanga supports their language, social and emotional development, and cultural identity.

-- Is te tamaiti or rangatahi aware (depending on age or stage of development) of the sibling previously removed from their parent's care?
+- Is te tamaiti aware (depending on age or stage of development) of the previous sibling and the circumstances of that sibling's death?
 What do they understand about the reasons for this?
 How do they understand and describe their own safety?

-- If a step-parent is in the home, how does te tamaiti or rangatahi feel about them?
-Does te tamaiti or rangatahi feel supported by and safe with them?
+- If a step-parent is in the home, how does te tamaiti feel about them?
+Does te tamaiti feel supported by and safe with them?

-- Does te tamaiti or rangatahi have a support network, including whānau or family and other adults they trust and feel safe with?
+- Does te tamaiti have a support network, including whānau or family and other adults they trust and feel safe with?
 Who do they talk to if they are worried?

-- Are there adults significant to te tamaiti or rangatahi who have or will have an enduring kaitiaki role for them?
+- Are there adults significant to te tamaiti who have or will have an enduring kaitiaki role for them?

-- How is te tamaiti or rangatahi similar to or different from the previous tamaiti or rangatahi in terms of vulnerabilities and strengths?
+- How is te tamaiti similar to or different from the previous tamaiti in terms of vulnerabilities and strengths?